 Fluctuations in foreign currency exchange rates may result in foreign exchange gain or loss on transactions in foreign currencies, foreign currency-denominated debt obligations, and certain foreign currency options, futures contracts and forward contracts.
 Such gains or losses are generally characterized as ordinary income or loss for tax purposes.
-The Fund must make certain distributions in order to qualify as a Regulated Investment Company ("RIC"), and the timing of and character of transactions such as foreign currency-related gains and losses may result in the fund paying a distribution treated as a return of capital.
+The Fund must make certain distributions in order to not become subject to U.S. federal income or excise tax, and the timing of and character of transactions such as foreign currency-related gains and losses may result in the fund paying a distribution treated as a return of capital.
 Such distribution is nontaxable to the extent of the recipient's basis in its shares.